A. David, Jonathan, and Saul.

 And it happened on the next day that the distressing spirit from God came upon Saul, and he prophesied inside the house.
 So David played music with his hand, as at other times; but there was a spear in Saul's hand.

-c.
+b.
 And he prophesied inside the house: Why would a distressing spirit make Saul prophesy?
-Saul wasn’t speaking from the Lord at all, and prophesied is a bad translation here.
-The Hebrew grammar used here can be used of idle ravings as well as of prophecy from the Lord.
-Saul was simply babbling like a man not in his right mind.
+Saul wasn't speaking from the Lord at all, and prophesied is a bad translation here.
+The Hebrew grammar here can be used of idle ravings as well as of prophecy from the Lord.
+Saul simply babbled like a man not in his right mind.

 i.
-“He was beside himself; made prayers, supplications, and incoherent imprecations: ‘God preserve my life,’ ‘Destroy my enemies,’ or such like prayers, might frequently escape from him in his agitated state.
-The Arabic intimates that he was actually possessed by an evil spirit, and tht through it he uttered a sort of demoniacal predictions.”
+"He was beside himself; made prayers, supplications, and incoherent imprecations: 'God preserve my life,' 'Destroy my enemies,' or such like prayers, might frequently escape from him in his agitated state."
 (Clarke)

+c.
+So David played music with his hand: The same hands that had killed Goliath and carried the trophy of his severed head now sweetly played music unto the Lord, ministering to a troubled king.

 d.
-So David played music with his hand: The same hands that had killed Goliath, and carried the trophy of his severed head, were now sweetly playing music unto the Lord, ministering to a king troubled by a distressing spirit!

-e.
-But there was a spear in Saul’s hand: David held a harp, and played music with his hand.
-But there was violence in Saul’s hand.
-He held a spear.
-What a contrast between David and Saul!
+But there was a spear in Saul's hand: David held a harp, and played music with his hand.
+But there was violence in Saul's hand.

 2. (11) Saul throws a spear at David.